ethereum/go-ethereum/docs/_rpc/server.md

 WebSocket and Unix Domain Sockets.
 Transports must be enabled through command-line flags.

+Ethereum JSON-RPC APIs use a name-space system.
+RPC methods are grouped into several categories depending on their purpose.
+All method names are composed of the namespace, an underscore, and the actual method name within the namespace.
+For example, the `eth_call` method resides in the `eth` namespace.

+Access to RPC methods can be enabled on a per-namespace basis.
+Find documentation for individual namespaces in the sidebar.

 ### HTTP Server

 To enable the HTTP server, use the `--rpc` flag.